Yet Another Day

-"Yet Another Day" is a song by Dutch disc jockey and producer Armin van Buuren.
-It is a remix of Scottish singer and guitarist Ray Wilson's song "Another Day" taken from his first studio album, Change, realised after his works with Stiltskin and Genesis.
-It was released as 12" vinyl and CD single in the Netherlands on 23 October 2002 by Armind.
-It is the second single from van Buuren's first studio album, 76.
+"Yet Another Day" is a song by Dutch DJ and record producer Armin van Buuren, featuring Scottish singer and guitarist Ray Wilson.
+It is based on Wilson's song "Another Day", which appeared on his debut solo studio album Change.
+The song was released in the Netherlands on 23 October 2002 by Armind and was later included on van Buuren's debut studio album 76.

+The single reached number 27 on the Dutch Top 40, number 34 on the Dutch Single Top 100, number 70 on the UK Singles Chart, number 12 on the UK Dance Singles Chart and number 7 on the UK Independent Singles Chart.

-For his shows, Van Buuren created the famous "Armin van Buuren Mash-Up" of the song mixed with DJ Tiësto's "Suburban Train" and known officially as "Yet Another Suburban Train" or simply "Another Suburban Train".
+Van Buuren also created a mash-up of "Yet Another Day" with Tiësto's "Suburban Train", known as "Yet Another Suburban Train" or "Another Suburban Train".

 Background

+"Yet Another Day" was one of van Buuren's early vocal trance singles and was released through several labels, including Armind in the Netherlands, Nebula in the United Kingdom and Ultra Records in the United States.
+A digital edition of the single is listed by Apple Music as a 16-track release issued by Armada Music.

 The lyrics of the song are dedicated to one of Wilson's friends who committed suicide.
 He declared: "I wrote this for a school friend who killed himself.
 I tried to imagine what he must have been thinking to do such a thing.
 Was he in need of a better life?
 And dying to see another day?
 I tried to get inside a suicidal mind and write from that perspective, if that is possible."